Offset mortgage for first-time buyer using trust fund income to buy £1.4 million property

 Did he have a complex situation?

 The trust fund income was around £35,000 per annum, and he needed to use it to raise a sufficiently large mortgage.
-He required a five-times salary income multiple, and he had £100,000 in savings, which he was looking to offset against the mortgage.
+He required a five-times salary income multiple, and he had £100,000 in savings, which he was planned to offset against the mortgage.

 Quite a few lenders do not accept investment or trust fund income for mortgage affordability, and even fewer lenders offer offset mortgages.